minho0078/0078slider/README.md

 <sorry>
 first. i can not english...well : )
 </sorry>
+@ caution.
+"0078slider~.js" should always be positioned below "jquery-~.js"
 </pre>

 @ This is simple slider and name is "0078slider"<br/>

 # How To Use <br/>
 1. import 0078slider.js in your head tag <br/>